mostypc123/XediX/README.md

 - [ ] Windows Vista, 7
 _python does not work on win7 so it might work but maybe as a replacement of notepad_

+> [!CAUTION]
+> Versions higher than 4.1.alpha.5 will not completely work without Python installed.

+## Tested Linux versions

+- Ubuntu 24.12, VirtalBox on Windows 11, 25 GB of space, 8.2 GB of RAM
+- Rasbian N/A, Rassberry Pi N/A, N/A GB of space, 8.0 GB of RAM
+  - will get to know more about that one PC :)

 <div align="right">
   <a href="#xedix---python-text-editor">Back to Top ↑</a>